sayer/HomeAssistantConfig/TIMEZONE_SETUP.md

 ### Systems Tab
 - Go to the **Systems** tab in the dashboard
 - Find the "System Configuration" section at the top

+#### Manual Timezone Selection
 - Tap the "System Timezone" card to open the selection dialog
 - Choose your desired timezone from the dropdown
 - The system will automatically update the timezone and restart Home Assistant

+#### Auto-Detect Timezone from Location
+- Tap the **"Auto-Detect Timezone"** button (blue button)
+- The system will use your current GPS location to determine the correct timezone
+- If a different timezone is detected, it will automatically update the system
+- Perfect for motorhome travel across different time zones!

+#### Location Timezone Display
+- The "Location Timezone" card shows the timezone for your current GPS location
+- Compare this with your "System Timezone" to see if an update is needed
+- Updates automatically every 5 minutes based on your GPS coordinates

 ## Available Timezones